Personal Training – A Career For Life10th September * 1 min read

 1. If you are a successful and a knowledgeable personal trainer, then you could look at developing a career in education, similar to our assessors and tutors.

-In order to become a tutor, you must complete the Level 3 Award in Education and Training this would then allow you to teach and tutor qualifications which you are competent in, such as the Level 3 Diploma in Personal Training.
+In order to become a tutor, you must complete the Level 3 Award in Education and Training this would then allow you to teach and tutor qualifications which you are competent in, such as the

 A career in education doesn’t need to stop here, you could also progress and become a quality assurer by completing the Certificate in Internal Quality Assurance.
 The role of an IQA is to ensure that the work carried out by the tutor and assessor is up to standard and complies with the Awarding Organisation.